- The student must be admitted to graduate school.

 The student must complete the Request for In-State Tuition form, have it signed by the Chair of the department, and send it to the Graduate School.
 If approved, Graduate School personnel will forward it to the Registrar.
 Once approved and processed by the Registrar, the Request for In-State Tuition form will be forwarded to the Bursar who will be responsible for applying the In-State Tuition rate.

 - Special criteria for Graduate Teaching Assistantships assigned primary responsibility for teaching a course for credit and assigning final grades to include the following:

 - The student should have earned at least 18 semester credit hours of graduate credit in the teaching field.

 - Preferably the student will have had teaching experience in the specialty area.

 - The student whose primary language is not English should have demonstrated proficiency in English as described below and as mandated by the Texas Higher Education Coordinating Board.

 - International students must demonstrate English speaking proficiency through one of the following in order to hold a graduate teaching assistantship

-- International students must also follow the guidelines of International Education.
+- International students must also follow the guidelines of International Student and Scholar Services.